NowComment's most important feature is its powerful yet very easy-to-use interface that lets you:

-- helps you skim through comment summaries when there are lots of comments
+- efficiently skim through comment summaries (very helpful when there are hundreds or thousands of comments)

 That said, NowComment also offers a wealth of other features, summarized below; we think it's the most powerful commenting platform around!
 Unique features are marked ‘*’; many are shown in our “Site and Document Features” demo video.